 "The Board of Trustees is excited about the opportunity to have someone assume the superintendency who has been involved from the beginning with the work in continuous improvement begun during Dr. Buinger's tenure with us," she said.
 "We feel that being able to select Mr. Chapman, with his understanding of both our journey to this point and our vision for the future, will keep HEB ISD moving forward without missing a step."

 Chapman has been both a state and national presenter at educational conferences and he is a member of state and national associations, including District Management Council and American Association of School Administrators.
 He serves on numerous local, state and national boards and committees, including 6 Stones Mission Network and the Texas Association for Supervision and Curriculum Development, of which he is a past president and an instructor for their Curriculum Leadership Academy.
 He is also a graduate of Leadership HEB.

-He is married to Tanga, who teaches at South Euless Elementary School, and they have two children, Kyle, who is a ninth grade student at Harwood Junior High School, and Cade, who is a 2011 graduate of Trinity High School.
+He is married to Tanga, who teaches at South Euless Elementary School, and they have two children, Kyle, who is a Class of 2016 student at Trinity High School, and Cade, who is a 2011 graduate of Trinity High School.